cgonyeo/blog/about.markdown

-I have professional experience as a software engineer through two co-ops, one doing iOS development at [Stormfrog](http://www.stormfrog.com/) and one working on a notification management tool for operations at [Hudl](http://www.hudl.com/).
+I have professional experience as a software engineer through two co-ops, one doing iOS development at [Stormfrog](http://www.stormfrog.com/) and one working on a notification management tool for systems administrators at [Hudl](http://www.hudl.com/).

 I also have experience through personal projects in basic circuit design,